exercism/javascript/exercises/concept/windowing-system/.docs/hints.md

 - Remember to use [class syntax][mdn-class] for this task.
   That means you add the method definition directly in the class body.
 - To find the correct values for the moving, first think about the desired `x` position you want to reach, taking the lower bound (`0`) into account.
-- Then calculate the maximum `x` value that is allowed considering the screen size and current width of the window.
+- Then, calculate the maximum allowed `x` value.
+  Consider the screen size and the current width of the window.
 - With those two values, you can then decide what to apply and use an analogous logic for the height.
 - Make use of the `move` method of the `Position` object to apply the change.